 Clearly, running races is what it is all about.
-For most people the pinnacle of their athletics is to take part in races, whether it is the local fun run or the Olympic Final, we all want to race.
+For most people, the pinnacle of their athletics is to take part in races; whether it is the local fun run or the Olympic Final, we all want to race.

 However, it should be clear that racing is very different to training.
 Particularly for those competing at an elite level, it is very important to learn how to compete.
 There are many factors present which are different to those experienced in training.

 All these factors cause nerves and stress that can lead to mistakes.
 Probably the most common mistake made whilst racing is to start too fast.
 Although you may know what pace you should be running your race, pressure will often cause athletes to start too quickly.
 This may feel fine for a while, particularly if you head the field, but almost inevitably a fast start will catch up with you and you will fade towards the end of the race.

 You will often hear the commentators on television talking about how someone has gone off too fast - it is unusual that they are proved wrong.
 This can happen dramatically in such varied races as the 400m and the marathon.
 In the marathon you will often hear talk of how someone has hit "the wall", usually because they have started the race too quickly.

 To summarise racing, it is important to know what level of tension or adrenalin is right for you.
 This you will probably only discover over time.
 Some people run best when relaxed (Edwin Moses always used to lie behind his blocks wearing headphones until minutes before a race), whilst others need to get excited.
 While first experimenting with what is best for you, it is probably best not to get too worked up and waste energy before you've even started running.